RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 ## A. Profit vs Cash Flow
-**Key Question: What is this `Cash Flow`?**
+**Key Question: What is this `Cash Flow`?** difference between profit and cash
+- depreciation
+- accrual accounting
 #### 1. Depreciation
-- differs by depreciation - non-cash expenses
+- *differs by depreciation* - non-cash expenses (is like a phantom cost)
-- simply an accounting mechanism to split the expense of the acquisition over the period of asset's useful life
+- simply an **accounting mechanism** to split the expense of the acquisition over the period of asset's useful life
+	- amount of the cost price that the asset has used for this year

+- use profit subtract depreciation

 - Depreciation is not depleting cash, it is just subtracted from our profits
 	- Profits ignore cash expenditure
 	- when we buy new equipment, the expense is capitalized (increase equipment account by $X$ value)
 	- don't record expenses of $X$ in our income statement immediately

 - Depreciation is like a phantom costs, is a non-cost expense (asset value is decrease).

+- Depreciation causes an actual decrease on the income statement

 not enough for company to make money strictly according to the income statement
 #### 2. Accrual Accounting